api2cart/ruby-sdk/docs/ProductApi.md

 opts = {
   start: 0, # Integer | This parameter sets the number from which you want to get entities
   count: 20, # Integer | This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250
+  product_id: '10', # String | Retrieves products' options specified by product id
+  lang_id: '3', # String | Language id
+  store_id: '1', # String | Store Id
+  response_fields: '{return_code,return_message,pagination,result}', # String | Set this parameter in order to choose which entity fields you want to retrieve
   params: 'id,name,sort_order', # String | Set this parameter in order to choose which entity fields you want to retrieve
-  exclude: 'id,name,sort_order', # String | Set this parameter in order to choose which entity fields you want to ignore.
+  exclude: 'id,name,sort_order' # String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all
-  response_fields: '{return_code,return_message,pagination,result}', # String | Set this parameter in order to choose which entity fields you want to retrieve
-  product_id: '10', # String | Retrieves products' options specified by product id
-  lang_id: '3', # String | Language id
-  store_id: '1' # String | Store Id
 }

 begin